drtheuns/minor_riet/README.md

 make
 sudo make install
 ```
-*Warning* This will override any version of `ffmpeg` you might already have installed.
+**Warning** This will override any version of `ffmpeg` you might already have installed.
 Any software that relied on `ffmpeg` might break as a cause of this (ex. `mpv`).
 - You might need to run `cmake` with `-D ENABLED_PRECOMPILED_HEADER=OFF` (see also [this github issue](https://github.com/opencv/opencv/issues/8878))

-What worked for eventually:
+What worked for us eventually:

 - Build `ffmpeg` from source.
 - Next use `CMake`: